You need the best "you" to show up when it counts

 The first thing to accept is that there is not one 'you' - there are multiple 'you's, eg you at work, you at home, you on a good day, you on a bad day, etc. It's important the right 'you' shows up in any particular situation - especially important when that situation is challenging.

-It helps to be clear about your strengths.
-Find an image for your 'best self' that instantly brings these strengths to mind.
+It helps to be clear about your strengths, so find an image for your 'best self' that instantly brings these strengths to mind.
 My 'Labrador Dog with Glasses' instantly reminds me - with a smile - that I am 'Friendly, Reassuring, and Insightful'.
 The smile switches the limbic to positive.

 It's also important to remember that our personality is NOT all we are.
-Our personality simply represents habitual patterns of limbic response formed in our early years as a way of dealing with the world's many perceived threats - the 'stuff that happens'.
-Development is not only about using your habitual personality well, but also intentionally accessing more of your potential from what Jung called your bigger SELF.
-The SELF is what connects us to the 'collective unconscious' of our common humanity.
-It holds shared human archetypes (eg mother / father) and instinctive moral principles.
-It is often where we discover our true purpose.
+Our personality simply represents the habitual patterns of limbic response formed in our early years as a way of dealing with the world's many perceived threats - the 'stuff that happens'.
+Development is not only about using your personality well, but also using your PFC to access what Jung called your bigger SELF.
+This is often where we discover our true purpose and access our full potential.